 The Catalyst Fellowship at MIT linQ

-Bring your talents to identify and develop research projects with high potential for healthcare impact.
+Bring your talents to identify and develop research projects with high potential for healthcare impact, and accelerate your innovation career.

 Consider the Catalyst experience if you: